 Gipe, who lives in Harlan County, Kentucky, is a former director of the Appalachian Program at Southeast Kentucky Community and Technical College and a founder of the Higher Ground community performance project.
 He also worked at Appalshop, which is a media arts center in Whitesburg.

-The author shared his work with the Transylvania community in 2016 as a Delcamp visiting writer.
+Five years ago, the author shared his work with the Transylvania community as a Delcamp visiting writer.

 His winning novels are published by Ohio University Press.

-Forester, the student winner, is a senior from the Mammoth Cave area in Edmonson County, Kentucky.
-Majoring in writing, rhetoric, and communication and minoring in art history, she has served as the public relations chair of the Transylvanian literary magazine, which has featured her prose and poetry.
-She’s also been the Student Activities Board president and founded an after-school tutoring program through the Charles Young Center and Calvary Baptist Church — and she recently delivered a sermon at her college recognition ceremony.
-Forester said her “home, family and rural upbringing are often sources of inspiration” — cornerstones in her writing and life.
+Forester, the student winner, is a recent graduate from the Mammoth Cave area in Edmonson County, Kentucky.
+Majoring in writing, rhetoric, and communication and minoring in art history, she served as the public relations chair of the Transylvanian literary magazine, which has featured her prose and poetry.
+She also was the Student Activities Board president and founded an after-school tutoring program through the Charles Young Center and Calvary Baptist Church.

 Transylvania’s Judy Gaines Young Book Award, which has recognized outstanding works by writers in the Appalachian region since 2015, was established by Byron Young ’61 to honor his late wife, a 1962 graduate who was active in the local literary and arts community.